-- a Broadband Service means any terrestrial technology having the capacity to provide transmission facilities that enable subscribers of the service to originate and receive high-quality voice, data, graphics, and video at the minimum data rate of ten (10) megabits per second downstream and one (1) megabit per second upstream for both fixed and mobile service.
-Any proposed service area that is currently served with broadband service is ineligible to receive funding. - b Broadband Grant Speed means the minimum data rate of twenty-five (25) megabits per second downstream and three (3) megabits per second upstream for both fixed and mobile service that an applicant must propose to deliver to every customer in the proposed funded service area in order for the Agency to approve a broadband grant. - 3.
+- 1. Grant Request Limits - a The minimum grant request amount is: \$100,000 - b The maximum grant request amount is: \$5,000,000 - 2.
+Broadband Speeds - a Broadband Service means any terrestrial technology having the capacity to provide transmission facilities that enable subscribers of the service to originate and receive high-quality voice, data, graphics, and video at the minimum data rate of ten (10) megabits per second downstream and one (1) megabits per second upstream for fixed service.
+Satellite and mobile servicesare not considered broadband service.
+Any proposed service area that is currently served with broadband service is ineligible to receive funding. - b Broadband Grant Speed means the minimum data rate of one hundred (100) megabits per second downstream and twenty (20) megabits per second upstreamfor both fixed and mobile service that an applicant must propose to deliver to every customer in the proposed funded service area in order for the Agency to approve a broadband grant. - 3.
 Proposed Funded Service Area (PFSA) Applications will serve one proposed funded service area.
-Applicants define their PFSA by using the web based RUS Mapping Tool.
-The PFSA must be a single contiguous geographic area that may consist of a single or

-- multiple community(ies), a single or multiple county(ies), and may be located in more than one State.
+Applicants define their PFSA by using the mapping module within the RUS online application system.
+The PFSA must be a single contiguous geographic area that may consist of a single or multiple community(ies), a single or multiple county(ies), and may be located in more than one State.
 The entire PFSA must be rural with no Broadband Service available.
 It is important to note that all premises (households & businesses) in the service area must be offered service at the Broadband Grant Speed. - 4.
 Matching Fund Contribution The match the applicant is required to contribute towards the project remains at 15 percent of the requested grant amount.
 The match must be in cash and can be used to fund operations or facilities of the project.
 The match must be in the form of cash that is available at closing.
 In-kind contributions are not eligible to be used to satisfy the required match. - 5.
-Operating Expenses Operating expenses are not an eligible grant purpose, with the exception of the following: - a Bandwidth expenses to provide free broadband service at the Broadband Grant Speed to all the Critical Community Facilities for two years; and, - b Leasing of facilities which may include spectrum, land, towers or buildings that are used to deploy service at the Broadband Grant Speed. - 6.
+Operating Expenses Operating expenses are not an eligible grant purpose, with the exception of the following: - a Bandwidth expenses to provide free broadband service at the Broadband Grant Speed to all the Essential Community Facilities for two years; and, - b Leasing of facilities which may include spectrum, land, towers or buildings that will be used to deploy service at the Broadband Grant Speed. - 6.
 Community Center Grant funds for the community center will be limited to the lesser of 10% of the requested grant amount or \$150,000.
 If grant funds are used for the construction of a community center, then the building must reside on property owned by the applicant.